DosMike/SM-MetaChatProcessor/README.md

 		"HexTags"		"1"
 		"Fix Post Calls"	"0"
 	}
+	// Transport defines the message channel/type.
+You should probably keep it at SayText.
+	// Possible values: [ PrintToChat , SayText ]
 	"Transport"		"SayText"
+	// HookMode defines how messages are cought.
+Command listener is experimental and might not block the original message correctly in all cases.
+	// Possible values: [ Command , UserMessage ]
+	"HookMode"		"UserMessage"
 	"Input Sanitizer"
 	{
+		// Trim messages of "space" codepoints (utf8 support) ?
 		"Trim All Whitespaces"		1
+		// get rid of hackers
 		"Ban On NewLine"			1
-		"Strip Native Colorcodes"	1
+		// clients are not allowed to use \x01..\x08 colors "Strip Native Colorcodes"	1
 	}
 }